Hex Grid Renderer (HGR)

 - Toggle Buffering: removed in v20120709.
 Toggles internal buffering of the hex grid.
 This can greatly improve scrolling speed, but otherwise has no benefits and has one major drawback: it drastically increases the amount of memory used by HGR and can easily lead to an out-of-memory error (force-close).
 Scrolling of the grid is really just “fluff,” so this feature was sacrificed for the sake of memory.

 - If the app starts up with a blank black area, use Hexes==>Radius to set the radius.
 It sometimes gets set to 0 and i do not know where it is happening.
 (This might be a side-effect only i am seeing, as a result of using test builds on my devices which leave older app state lying around.)

-- Export to G+ fails mysteriously. i have no idea why (maybe it doesn’t like PNG format?).
+- Export to G+ fails mysteriously.
+Seems to be resolved in newer G+ and/or Android versions.
 GDrive, GMail, and Dropbox exports are known to work, as well as a couple lesser-known apps i’ve tried.

 - If it crashes after changing radii or dimensions, or toggling on buffering, then the problem is almost certainly that the rendered grid takes up too much memory and Android is killing the app.
 Workaround: scale it back a notch.
 The memory hog is the drawing/scrolling parts, not the actual hex data (which has low, constant memory costs, independent of the number of hexes in the grid).

 - The mechanism for removing saved grids is very basic.
 It allows the user to delete only one entry at a time.
 If you want to delete all entries, and have more than a few, a much faster way is to use the “Clear Data” option in the application control panel (which will also clear any other persistent state, but there is nothing notable stored there).
 Note that the number of saved entries is not significant for storage purposes: each profile takes up less than a kilobyte of storage and they are all saved in a single file.